East Carolina University

 Monday, March 23, 2015

 -Competitors are welcome to remain on campus to attend organ lessons and/or sacred music courses and the 5:00 p.m. studio performance class.

 Official Rules: Young Artist Competition for Pre-College Organists

 Eligibility: The competition is open to pre-college students between the ages of 13-18 who are residents of North Carolina, South Carolina, Virginia, Alabama, Tennessee, Georgia or Florida.
 Current students of the judges and previous first place winners are ineligible to compete.

-Competitors must submit three copies of a recording (high quality cassette or compact disc) postmarked no later than January 31, 2014, of the following repertoire for solo organ.
+Competitors must submit three copies of a recording (on a compact disc) postmarked no later than February 20, 2015, of the following repertoire for solo organ.
 The recordings must contain no speaking, and each piece must be continuous and unedited; recordings must not be marked with the name of the competitor.

 1. One work by Johann Sebastian Bach.

 2. One piece composed between 1850-1950 in a Romantic style.

 3. One piece composed after 1950 in a style contrasting with the second work.